-Step 2 Complete the fields in the Response Detail Overrides pane as required: Table A-3
+- Step 1 Expand the Advanced section within the Policy Trace page. - Step 2 Complete the fields in the Response Detail Overrides pane as required:

-Setting Description URL Category Choose whether or not to override the URL category of the transaction response.
-Application Choose an application that the Application Visibility and Control engine can detect.
-Object Size Enter the size of the response object in bytes.
-You can enter K, M, or G to represent Kilobytes, Megabytes, or Gigabytes. МІМЕ Туре Enter the MIME type.
-Web Reputation Score Enter the web reputation score from -10.0 to 10.0.
-Anti-malware Scanning Verdicts Choose whether or not to override the Webroot, McAfee, or Sophos scanning verdicts.
+Setting Description URL Category Use this setting to override the URL transaction category of the trace response.
+Choose a category which is to replace the URL category in the response results.
+Application Similarly, use this setting to override the application category of the trace response.
+Choose a category which is to replace the application category in the response results.
+Object Size Enter a size for the response object in bytes.
+You can enter K, M, or G to represent Kilobytes, Megabytes, or Gigabytes.
+MIME Type Enter a MIME type.
+Web Reputation Score Enter a web reputation score from -10.0 to 10.0.
+Anti-malware Scanning Verdicts Use these options to override specific anti-malware scanning verdicts provided in the trace response.
+Choose verdicts which are to replace the Webroot, McAfee, and Sophos scanning verdicts in the response results.